GLOBAL MARKETS-Stocks rise, dollar retreats ahead of inflation data

 "While there is increasing evidence of near-term disinflationary trends, questions remain as to whether inflation will persist at uncomfortably high levels in the medium-term," Deutsche Bank strategist Jim Reid said.

-The Japanese yen JPY=EBS rose to one-month highs against the dollar, leaving the U.S. currency down 0.6% on the day at 140.51, tracking the drop in Treasury yields.
+The Japanese yen JPY=EBSrose to one-month highs against the dollar, leaving the U.S. currency down 0.7% on the day at 140.34, tracking the drop in Treasury yields.

 Meanwhile, the prospect of a boost to the broader Chinese economy helped push up the price of crude oil and other industrial commodities such as copper and iron ore DCIOcv1.